briiking4/BrianaKingNYTAssignment/README.md

 node NYT-homework.js

-# Now you can open:
+# Now you can explore and run the query in Apollo:

 Apollo Explorer: https://studio.apollographql.com/public/Briana-King-Assignment/variant/current/explorer

-In the explorer, you will find the getArticleContent query that displays article content by ID.
+In the explorer, you will find a getArticleContent query that displays article content by ID.
 You can change the ID in the variables section (0–3) to see different byline results.